Mijas

 • M-220 Fuengirola-Marbella

-• M-221 Fuengirola-Coín
+• M-221 Fuengirola-Coin

 • M-320 Malaga-Marbella

-Burrotaxis (Donkey Taxis)
+Burrotaxis

 From Malaga to Mijas

-On the map below you can see the route to get to Mijas from Malaga by car:
+In the map below you can see the route to get to Mijas from Malaga by car:

-Tourist information about Mijas:
+Tourist Information about Mijas:

-Town council: Plaza Virgen de la Peña, s/n.
+Town Hall: Plaza Virgen de la Peña, s/n.
 29650.

 Phone: +34 952 58 90 34

-Official website: Mijas city council
+Official website: Mijas Town Hall

 Site map | Legal warning | Privacy policy | Cookies | Affiliate Program | Work with us